ssilverman/QNEthernet/README.md

 and notes:
 * Include the `QNEthernet.h` header instead of `Ethernet.h`.
 * Ethernet `loop()` is called from `yield()`.
 The functions that wait for timeouts rely on this.
-This also means that you must use `delay`, `yield()`, or `Ethernet.loop()` when waiting on conditions; waiting without calling these functions will cause the TCP/IP stack to never refresh.
+This also means that you must use `delay(ms)`, `yield()`, or `Ethernet.loop()` when waiting on conditions; waiting without calling these functions will cause the TCP/IP stack to never refresh.
 Note that many of the I/O functions call `loop()` so that there's less burden on the calling code.
-* `EthernetServer::write` functions always return the write size requested.
+* `EthernetServer::write(...)` functions always return the write size requested.
   This is because different clients may behave differently.
 * The examples in https://www.arduino.cc/en/Reference/EthernetServerAccept and
   https://www.arduino.cc/en/Reference/IfEthernetClient directly contradict each other with regard to what `operator bool()` means in `EthernetClient`.
 The first example uses it as "already connected", while the second uses it as "available to connect".
 "Connected" is the chosen concept, but different from `connected()` in that it doesn't check for unread data.
-* All the Arduino-defined `Ethernet.begin` functions that use the MAC address are deprecated.
+* All the Arduino-defined `Ethernet.begin(...)` functions that use the MAC address are deprecated.
 * The following `Ethernet` functions are deprecated and do nothing or return some default value:
   * `hardwareStatus()`: Returns `EthernetHardwareStatus::EthernetOtherHardware`